Q&A Guide for Non-Muslims during Ramadan in the UAE

 It’s all about respect

 Whilst for non-Muslim expats Ramadan can be a difficult and perhaps confusing time of year (and many will exit the country during this time) it is a time of year that Muslim’s I have spoken to genuinely look forward to.
 You may find this is actually a more culturally enriching time to visit the country – though bear in mind much is shut during the day.

 Remember to park any opinions you may have about whether it is “right” or “healthy” or any other beliefs contrary to the Pillars of Islam; whether you are a visitor or an expatriate resident, you are a guest and these are the rules that must be observed.

-For a guide on what to expect in neighbouring Qatar during Ramadan, jump over to Wandermust Family – fellow expats in Doha who have prepared a guide to what’s on and expectations during Ramadan for visitors.
+- Visiting Qatar during Ramadan?
+Jump over to Wandermust Family former expats in Doha who have prepared a similar guide on expectations during Ramadan for visitors.

-If you are new to the UAE and looking what to do over summer, especially during Ramadan, come check out our Summer Survival Guide and our Mega list of 100+ things to do in the UAE!
+If you are new to the UAE and looking what to do over summer, especially during Ramadan, come check out our Summer Survival Guide, Abu Dhabi’s Best Indoor Activities our Mega list of 100+ things to do in the UAE!